Read Genesis 1:1. Now read Ezekiel 28:11-19 and Revelation 12:3-4.

 Throughout the Bible there is a recurring pattern:

-This week, invite your friends and family to join you in meditating on the immeasurable goodness of God as portrayed in Bereshit, the beginning of God’s grand story.
-Sometime before Friday watch the Five Alive video on this page with your family.
+This week, invite your neighbors, friends, and family to explore and discuss Gods’s the immeasurable goodness as portrayed in Bereshit, the beginning of God’s grand story.
+Sometime before next Friday watch the Five Alive video on this page.
 Seth, from Israel College of the Bible, a ministry of One For Israel, presents his thoughts on Adam as Israel.

 Think About It